tkhan2021/ELK-Stack-Project/README.md

 - Web-1 10.1.5
 - Web-2 10.1.6

-We have installed the following Beats on these machines:
+We have installed the following *Beat on these machines:

 - Filebeat
 - Metricbeat